Farm to Bistro Programs

 And it tastes incredible.

-Tompkins Cortland Community College's innovative Farm to Bistro concept will give students hands-on experience in every aspect of the food-production system, as the College will operate its own organic farm and supply fresh, local produce to Coltivare, the College's planned downtown Ithaca culinary center.
+Tompkins Cortland Community College's innovative Farm to Bistro concept gives students hands-on experience in every aspect of the food-production system, as the College operates its own organic farm and supplying fresh, local produce to Coltivare, the College's downtown Ithaca culinary center.

-The program supports two new degree programs at the College, Culinary Arts and Sustainable Farming and Food Systems, as well as students in existing programs Wine Marketing and Hotel and Restaurant Management.
+The program supports four degree programs at the College, Culinary Arts and Sustainable Farming and Food Systems which both started in 2014, as well as Wine Marketing and Hotel and Restaurant Management.

 Filling a Need

-The Farm to Bistro program is unique in our region, and will address a need for qualified workers in organic farming, culinary arts, hospitality, and food and wine marketing.
+The Farm to Bistro program is unique in our region, and addresses a need for qualified workers in organic farming, culinary arts, hospitality, and food and wine marketing.
 Local agriculture and related retail continue to grow – our students will lead the way.

 Key Components: The TC3 Farm

 Students will learn year-round, modern organic vegetable production with the added benefit of doing so in direct relationship with the distribution and preparation needs of Coltivare.

 Sustainability is the focus of the farm, as students experience cultivating the land and working in hoop houses on a farm run free of the commercial energy grid through the use of wind, solar, and geothermal technology.

 The TC3 farm is located adjacent to the Dryden campus and provides the ideal opportunity for students to experience food production at a human-scaled, local level.
 This dynamic field lab and classroom will also enrich the curriculum in agriculture, biology, environmental studies, and other classes.